vishvAsa/sanskrit/vyAkaraNam/whitney/12_Chapter_VIII_CONJUGATION.md

 d\.
 In a certain passage repeated several times in different Brāhmaṇas and Sūtras, and containing a number of forms in `tāt` used as 2d pl., `vārayadhvāt` is read instead of `vārayatāt` in some of the texts (K.
 AB.
-AÇS. ÇÇS.).
+AśS. śśS.).
 No other occurrence of the ending `dhvāt` has been anywhere noted.

 Uses of the Modes.